tedmoskovitz/ConstrainedRL4LMs/README.md

 Currently, the code is a bit hacky, supporting only composite reward models formed from the combination of METEOR and intent matching rewards, but we plan to provide a more general implementation soon.

-The codebase is a fork of the excellent RL4LMs repository: https://github.com/allenai/RL4LMs.
+The codebase is structured on the excellent RL4LMs repository: https://github.com/allenai/RL4LMs.

 Constrained approaches can be run via the command:
 ```